 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted "FQR" all nominees for director, and "FQR" proposals 2, 3, and 4, in their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+If no direction is made, this proxy will be voted "FOR" all nominees for director, and "FOR" proposals 2, 3, and 4.
+In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement there of.

 You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendations.
-The Named Proxies cannot vote your shares unless you sign and return this card.
+The Named 4 Proxies cannot vote your shares unless you sign and return this card.

-To attend the me eting and vote your shares in person. please mark th is box perforation and return just this portion in the envelope p
+To attend the meeting and vote your shares in person, please mark this box.